 Maybe it is summer vacation or schools are closed for an unknown period of time.
 Regardless, you find yourself at home with your kiddos and things feel slightly out of control.
 It is fun for a few days to sleep as late as you want, watch as much TV as you want, even eat whenever you want.
 But, after a while, we all crave a routine.
 Our kids, especially if they struggle with any type of disability, really need a routine.

-Most teachers in the special education setting use a schedule of some sort for their students, either individually or as a class or both.
-For many, this schedule involves pictures.
+Most teachers in the special education setting use a picture schedule of some sort for their students, either individually or as a class, or both.
 Students will often remove the pictures as they progress through the day.
 How many pictures to have at one time totally depends on the makeup of the class and the students.

-When you use a schedule it gives the student/child an idea of what is coming next.
+When you use a picture schedule at home or at school it gives the student/child an idea of what is coming next.
 Is it something he/she finds enjoyable?
 Is it one of those pesky chores?
 Can he/she spy something down the road that will be fun, as soon as the homework or walking the dog is complete?

 Executive functioning skills, or being able to plan and multi-task, is something individuals with disabilities truly struggle with.
 It is not that they are forgetful, scattered or stubborn.
 It truly is often an inability to envision what the next few hours may be like and how to plan accordingly.
 Therefore, when we give them an actual schedule to see and follow, their brain no longer has to work to figure that out.
 Their anxiety level often lessens and behaviors that stem from being uncertain and uncomfortable decrease.
 It seems like such a simple thing to hang up 5 picture cards, but it can make all the difference to how your morning will run.
 Just ask any special ed teacher.